 I am an Evolutionary Ecologist and Educator.
-I am developing pedagogical strategies that help engage and retain students in the biological sciences.
+As a biology education researcher, I am developing pedagogical strategies that help engage and retain students in the biological sciences.
+My current focus is in understanding what are the elements of field courses that can help engage and retain all students interested in pursuing a career in the life sciences.
 As a biologist, I am also broadly interested in the microevolutionary processes that allow species diversification while interacting with a second or third species.
 I have worked on this and related topics in different systems.

 My interest in species interactions grew from an upbringing in Colombia and the immense species diversity in tropical and cloud forests.
 I began describing bat diets around my hometown, and eventually I went on to an undergrad program in Zoology and Ecology at the University of Toronto, where I studied bat diversity in Suriname and Jamaica with Dr. Burton Lim and Dr. Mark Engstrom.